 **If you have done a home test that is positive, and you or your child have symptoms or have been exposed, please consider this a positive test.
 No backup PCR testing is required.
-You are expected to follow the updated isolation guidance if you have a positive test of any kind. **
+You are expected to follow the updated guidance if you have a positive test of any kind. **

 OFFICE VISITS: We are doing our best to accommodate all sick visits during this time.
-We have had uncharacteristically high numbers of respiratory illnesses through the summer and early fall.
+We have had uncharacteristically high numbers of respiratory illnesses over the last year.
 If your child has mild symptoms, please keep them home, plan for testing and monitor them closely.
 If your child is having any worrisome symptoms, such as difficulty breathing, signs of dehydration, overly irritable or overly lethargic, or other concerning symptoms, please call our office to plan a visit for your child.
 If they have minor symptoms and have fever that resolves in 3-4 days but are breathing comfortably, are hydrated and are acting reasonably well, especially when their temperature is down, then they can likely be monitored at home.
 If you are concerned about how your child is acting please call our office.
 If there are any acute concerns such as difficulty breathing or difficulty arousing your child or other more serious symptoms, please seek emergency care.
 Parents/caregivers of any infant under 10 weeks of age with fever >100.4 should contact the office to discuss this with a physician, anytime day or night as this may be a more urgent matter.

 VACCINE UPDATES:

-SCHEDULING COVID VACCINE APPOINTMENTS for children age 5+:
+SCHEDULING COVID VACCINE APPOINTMENTS for children:

 2. https://portal.ct.gov/Vaccine will link to available vaccine sites around the state.

 3. Several pharmacies and hospitals are giving vaccines with scheduled visits and some allow walk-in appointments.
+Check in advance.

 COVID-19 FAQs